greglarious/pendant/README.md

    Example binary constant: B00101011

 * ### Binary numbers used as a bitmap:
-   When a binary number is used as a bitmap, it becomes 8 separate on/off switches.
+   When a byte is used as a bitmap, it becomes 8 separate on/off switches.
-   The overall binary number is not meaningful, just the individual bits.
+   The overall binary number for the byte is not meaningful, just the individual bits.
    In this specific project, each bit represents an LED on the display.
    If the bit is a one then the LED will be turned on.  if the bit is a zero then the LED will be off.